 In Oslo, given the size of the city and that two of the bus operators are essentially public entities (Unibuss and Nettbuss), the market is more limited than in other parts of Europe.
 As such, there are four operators bidding on service in the region.
 Norgesbuss and Nobina are two private entities, while Nettbuss and Unibuss are publicly owned companies whose subsidiaries are able to bid on service contracts in Norway.
-Nobina is the only foreignowned firm in the Oslo region, in part because the market is small and thus not particularly attractive to some of the large, international firms operating in the larger European cities.
+Nobina is the only foreign-owned firm in the Oslo region, in part because the market is small and thus not particularly attractive to some of the large, international firms operating in the larger European cities.

 While a large city like London can attract more than a dozen international firms to bid on service agreements each worth millions of dollars, a region with only 1.1 million inhabitants does not offer the same market opportunity, especially given the time and money required to prepare proposals.
-Ruter spends a total of US\$280 million on bus contracts in a given year, and bus companies report making a 1 to 3 percent annual profit margin.58 With the total earnings from the entire system likely being around US\$5 million annually, shared among four operators, it is hard for some private operators to justify preparing a bid for the service.
-International firms such as Stagecoach, Veolia, and Keolis have submitted offers on previous tenders, but as the profit margins have remained low, they have largely withdrawn
+Ruter spends a total of US\$280 million on bus contracts in a given year, and bus companies report making a 1 to 3 percent annual profit margin.
+With the total earnings from the entire system likely being around US\$5 million annually, shared among four operators, it is hard for some private operators to justify preparing a bid for the service.
+International firms such as Stagecoach, Veolia, and Keolis have submitted offers on previous tenders, but as the profit margins have remained low, they have largely withdrawn from the Oslo markets.

-58 Ruter, Ruter in 2014, Summary from the annual report, https://ruter.no/ globalassets/dokumenter/aarsrapporter/summary_annual-report_2014.pdf. from the Oslo markets.
 Conversations with operators in the region indicate that circumstances seem to be improving for companies, but some interviewees maintained that the market might never be large enough to attract the level of competition that is seen in other cities.

+Ruter, Ruter in 2014, Summary from the annual report, https://ruter.no/ globalassets/dokumenter/aarsrapporter/summary annual-report 2014.pdf.